Discover 12 peer-reviewed studies in Llm Evaluation (2023–2026). Explore research findings powered by Prolific's diverse participant panel.

 Institution: University of Duisburg-Essen

-Research Area: Human-Computer Interaction (HCI), Social Psychology, Interpersonal Relationships with AI, LLM Evaluation
+Research Area: Human-Computer Interaction, Social Psychology, Interpersonal Relationships with AI, LLM Evaluation

 Discipline: Social Science